mikelexicon/LOS-AI-Robotics-Control-Framework/README.md

 **Safety-Autonomy Trade-off Research:**

 * Research widely acknowledges the fundamental tension between granting systems greater autonomy and ensuring safety and predictability.
 This often involves discussions of human oversight, adjustable autonomy levels, and the limitations of current AI in complex situations.
 * **Difference:** The LOS framework moves beyond acknowledging this trade-off by attempting to *mechanize* its management.
-It uses the coupled formulas for ORI and CR, both driven by command specificity (N) and constrained by OAL, to provide a specific computational structure intended to enforce a quantifiable balance between command precision/safety and resource efficiency during operation, as demonstrated in the document's use case example.
+It uses the coupled formulas for ORI and CR, both driven by command specificity (N) and constrained by OAL, to provide a specific computational structure intended to enforce a quantifiable balance between command precision/safety and resource efficiency during operation.

-In essence, the LOS framework described in the document differentiates itself through its specific, formula-based runtime mechanism that uses command specificity as the key lever to simultaneously influence pre-execution risk assessment and resource cost, governed by a defined authorization level.
+In essence, the LOS framework differentiates itself through its specific, formula-based runtime mechanism that uses command specificity as the key lever to simultaneously influence pre-execution risk assessment and resource cost, governed by a defined authorization level.

 ## Potential Use Cases